Pixel FB Code

 A society with practical access to Adiala Road, Chakri Road, GT Road, or a motorway-facing route usually holds more value than a society that simply claims to be “near Ring Road” without an efficient path to it.
 Commuters think about time, families think about convenience, and investors think about future demand.
 All three groups care about usable access.

 That is also why interchange proximity matters so much.
 The road itself is important, but the true property value sits in how people enter, exit, and move through the region once the corridor becomes operational.
+And RUDN Enclave is directly connected to Adyala and Chakri Interchange cutting travel time and hassle.

 How Rawalpindi Ring Road Can Affect Property Value